LStranc/NotBattleship/README.md

 _Range of View_ = 1

 #### Abilities:
-The Aircraft Carrier has planes which will attack every single enemy boat that is within its view.
+The Aircraft Carrier has planes which will attack every single enemy boat that is within its view, not just the boat in front of it.
 Although the planes do have a slight chance of being shot down which removes the ability of this boat to attack anymore.

+### Battleship
+#### Stats:

+_Health_ = 4

+_Strength_ = 3

+_Range of View_ = 1

+#### Abilities:
+The Battleship's attack method is a generic attack method and will attack the boat that it is facing.
+The Battleship is special because the _Strength_ of its attack.

+### Cruiser
+#### Stats:

+_Health_ = 3

+_Strength_ = 0

+_Range of View_ = 3

+#### Abilities:
+The Cruiser is a scout boat and doesn't have any attack method.
+Although the Cruiser does have a good chance of dodging attacks.
+It also does get to do two actions within one turn while all other boats only get one action.

+### Destroyer
+#### Stats:

+_Health_ = 3

+_Strength_ = 2

+_Range of View_ = 1

+#### Abilities:
+The Destroyer's attack method is also a generic attack method.
+Although the Destroyer has a high chance of dodging attacks from other boats.

+### Submarine
+#### Stats:

+_Health_ = 3

+_Strength_ = 2

+_Range of View_ = 2

+#### Abilities:
+The Submarine has 5 torpedos that it can use to attack other ships.
+The torpedos will atack any boats that are directly in front of the Submarine and are within view, meaning the Submarine has the ability to attack two boats at once.
+Once the Submarine is out of torpedos the Submarine can no longer attack.
+Even though the Submarine can attack it is techniquely a scout boat which means it has a good chance of dodging attacks.
+Lastily, the Submarine has the ability to _Submerge_ which means the boat will move to a random spot on the map that wasn't currently in its view.

+## Version
+This game is entering Beta version 0.8 as of 7/1/2021.

+More testing and changes will need to be made to the code before it can be offically be launched out of Beta.

+Once the game has a stable release, the next step in the process will be creating graphics for the game.